 - Then steel-edges are glued to give the cross-country skier the grip that he/ she needs on the slopes.
 With the help of a spray, the glue is dried in a faster manner so they can apply epoxy.

-- At the back of the skis, there is a rubber shock absorber along with a strong and durable plastic-based heel piece protector.
+- At the back of the cross country skis, there is a rubber shock absorber along with a strong and durable plastic-based heel piece protector.

-- Then the ski’s wooden core layer is placed and glued together making sure all the layers align.
+- Then the cross country ski’s wooden core layer is placed and glued together making sure all the layers align.

 - For some added strength, an extra layer of epoxy and fiberglass are then added to the top layer.
 The wood core, being sandwiched between the two layers, is now fully protected.